seaniemc/LearnOnYourOwn/README.md

 ### Creating the database
 You must have completed step 4 of deployment details to run the database.
 Open up MongoChef or the command prompt as instructed in steps 6 and 7 of deployment details.
-In MongoChef, click the connect button in the top left corner, connect to localhost:27017 Open the Intelishell
+In MongoChef, click the connect button in the top left corner, connect to localhost:27017.
+Open the Intelishell.

 The commands you need are located in MongoDBScript.txt in this repository.

 Execute the following commands first

 	```
 	use LearnOnYourOwn